michaelbarnes7282/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch allows us to match URL's more easily than just Route.
+Gives us access to match data.

 2. How would you explain form validation to someone who has never programmed before?

+In order to get accurate data from users, programmers put in fail safes to make sure that we get the data we need, like full names rather than single letters.

 3. In 1-2 sentences, define end to end testing.

+End to end testing looks at an entire user experience form.
+It asks whether or not a user can accomplish an action.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.